eea/eea.rancher.catalog/templates/taskman/11/README.md

 6) Add a loadbalancer service to the taskman/apache service, using a certificate for https

+7) Configure drawio loadbalancer service to the taskman/drawio service, on port 8080, using a certificate for https

 [Start updating Taskman](#upgrade-procedure) if you updated the Redmine version or if you updated the Redmine's plugins.